EEM0N/Cluster-Mesh-Using-Cilium/README.md

 ℹ️ Configuring Cilium in cluster cluster-2 to connect to cluster cluster-1 ✅ Connected cluster cluster-1 <=> cluster-2!
 ```
+> **Note:** Make sure both clusters are running Cilium with Cluster Mesh support enabled and are reachable from each other before running this command.

 ### List Available Contexts
 ```bash